Charledeon77/gostack-docs/Getting-Started/index.md

 nav_order: 2
 ---

+Welcome to the **GoStack ecosystem!**
+Since you already know **Go** basics, **GoStack** will feel familiar, but with all the scaffolding, database configuration, routing, and frontend compiler layers pre-assembled for you.

 # INSTALLATION

-# Getting Started with GoStack
+## Getting Started with GoStack

 GoStack is a full-stack Web framework for Go.
 It is **Batteries-included** *FullStack Web framework* -- meaning, everything you need to build a complete Web application from routing, database access, authentication, queuing, caching, mail, file storage, and more — is all *built-in* and ready to use the moment you scaffold a new project.